 I have helped many patients manage their anxiety during dental exams and treatment.
 First off, we take things slowly.
 I explain exactly what is going to happen before each procedure.
 I assure the patient that I have treated many people who have neglected their teeth and nothing going on in their mouth will shock me.
 I never, ever give stern lectures on proper oral care – though I do give friendly instruction if requested.

-If local anesthetic is necessary, I employ my finely-honed methods which cause zero to minimal discomfort.
+If a local anesthetic is necessary, I employ my finely-honed methods which cause zero to minimal discomfort.
 We agree upon a nonverbal signal, such as raising a hand, to signal me to remove my instrument from the patient’s mouth.
 Then he/she can take a break, breathe deeply, regain composure, ask questions, and learn the status of the procedure.

 These methods go a long way in calming anxious dental patients.
 At the very least, they help the patient get through the treatment that is needed ASAP.
 With each subsequent visit, the patient is comforted by the growing familiarity, their increased confidence, and a strengthened relationship with me and my personalized and warm team.

 Sedation dentistry is available at Arden Dental Care – Michael S. Boyce DDS.
 In the Sacramento dental community, the terms “sleep dentistry” and “oral conscious sedation” are both used, however, they are not exactly the same thing.
 There are three main types of sedation used in dentistry.